DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

   - Settlement Scheme
 ---

-If you’re applying for teacher training as a non-UK citizen, you may be able to get some financial support from the UK government.

-Your eligibility for support will depend on your [immigration status](#check-your-immigration-status-and-eligibility-for-financial-support) and choice of subject.
-Most non-UK citizens without some type of settled status in the UK will not be eligible, unless they train to teach languages or physics.

 The information on this page is for:

 * non-UK citizens living in the UK
 * non-UK citizens living outside the UK
 * Irish citizens
 * refugees or asylum seekers

+Most non-UK citizens will not be eligible for financial support from the UK government to help with teacher training.

+Some support is available if:

+* you train to teach languages or physics

+* you have some type of settled status in the UK – for example, through the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families) or [indefinite leave to remain](https://www.gov.uk/indefinite-leave-to-remain)

 ## Teacher training fees